 - Diet shall be prepared with consideration for the age, breed/type, condition, size, work level and quantity of equine(s).

-- Equines should score, by a veterinarian, no less than a body condition score of 5 on the Henneke Condition Scoring Chart to be considered of adequate weight.
+- Equines should score (by a veterinarian) a body condition score of between 4 and 6 on the Henneke Body Condition Scoring Chart to be considered of adequate weight.

 - If more than one animal is fed at one time or in one place, it shall be the responsibility of the caregiver to separate animals for equal feeding if needed.

-- Hoof care maintenance and trimming every six (6) to eight (8) weeks, or as directed by a veterinarian or farrier.
+- Hoof care maintenance and trimming every six (6) to ten (10) weeks, or as directed by a veterinarian or farrier.

-- Parasites kept under control through worming as directed by your veterinarian.
+- Parasites kept under control through worming schedule as directed by your veterinarian per fecal float. •

 - Annual dental check-up and necessary treatment to ensure proper and adequate food digestion.

 Although each animal MHARF makes available for adoption has been inspected and evaluated, it makes no guarantees regarding previous ownership, condition, or health and that MHARF can only give such information as it has received.
 The adopter is personally responsible for the humane care of an adopted animal including future vaccinations, deworming, proper nutrition, dental care, and hoof care, as listed in the MHARF Adoption Guidelines.
 All medical and other costs incurred after adoption date are the sole responsibility of the adopter.